Popular Tamil comedian Vivekh dies | Entertainment

 The comedian, who has acted in over 200 films is noted for his work on the environmental protection front and he actively campaigned and involved himself in planting saplings and afforestation.

-He often collaborated with the government in disseminating important messages to the public -through mediums like television- including those on preventing coronavirus spread.
+He often collaborated with the government in disseminating important social awareness messages to the public -through mediums like television- including those on preventing coronavirus spread.

 The actor had got administered the COVID-19 vaccine at a government facility on Thursday here to allay the fears of the public on the Covid-19 vaccine.